How to start composting at home, even if you don’t have a yard

 Now that you’ve got the general idea of why composting matters and how it works, there are several methods for home composting, whether you live in a small apartment in the city or in a single-family home in a suburban subdivision.
 First, check to find out if your town has a free community composting program or consider subscribing to a residential compost service, which provides weekly pickups at a low cost.
 Compost can pile up quickly, so it’s important to have a plan for getting it out of your house in a timely manner.

 Countertop compost containers: A countertop compost bin stores scraps that are going to be added to a larger outdoor compost bin or be picked up or dropped off locally.
 These containers tend to be small — holding a gallon or less — and can be made out of anything from stainless steel to ceramic to plastic to bamboo.
 Some of them come with biodegradable liner bags that can help keep the container clean, but the bags will begin to break down after a few days.
-Those designed with charcoal filters in the lids help filter unpleasant odors, and others can actually fit inside the freezer, which eliminates that smell factor.
+Those designed with charcoal filters in the lids help filter unpleasant odors, and others can fit inside the freezer, which eliminates that smell factor.

 Freezer and blender composting: As mentioned above, you can opt to store your compost scraps in the freezer — any kind of freezer-safe container will do — until it’s time for pickup or drop-off.
 Blender compost is made by putting your food scraps and old newspaper in a high-powered blender (another use for that Vitamix!), with enough water to cover, and pureeing it into a sludge that can be poured directly onto your plants.

-Worm composting: Maybe you’ve always wanted a really quiet pet (or a 1,000) with a purpose.
+Worm composting: Maybe you’ve always wanted a really quiet pet (or 1,000 of them) with a purpose.
 Known as “vermicomposting,” worms can eat a significant amount of food scraps each day, and then their castings (read: poop) become an excellent plant fertilizer.
 Bins can be made or purchased at a low cost and, if maintained properly, generate plenty of good compost for home use without much effort.
 To keep the worms thriving, you’ll want to provide a nice clean environment for them that is warm with plenty of air circulation.

 Compact compost bins: If you’ve got a balcony, patio or even a large kitchen, then you might have room for a compost bin about the size of a typical kitchen trash can, which can be a great option for families that generate more food scraps and for anyone who is an active gardener.
 Some are smaller-scale versions of the traditional tumbler composter, producing compost in about six weeks, or you can opt for an electric model, which uses heat to accelerate the process to about two weeks.
 Or just go ahead and make your own, in any size, to custom fit your space and needs.